 1 National Geographic Society (Washington, DC, USA)

 Coral reef managers and decision makers at multiple scales need information, in near real time, to react to the increasing threats facing reefs.
-However, more than three quarters of the world's coral reefs have never been mapped and lack monitoring.
-To address this knowledge gap and to support, inform and inspire critical actions to manage and protect coral reefs, the Allen Coral Atlas has produced the first-ever seamless mosaic of high-resolution satellite imagery of the world's coral reefs and mapping of relevant benthic and geomorphic layers.
-The multi-disciplinary partnership includes Vulcan Inc., in collaboration with Planet, University of Queensland, Arizona State University, the Hawaii Institute of Marine Biology, and the National Geographic Society.
+However, more than three quarters of the world’s coral reefs have never been mapped and lack monitoring.
+To address this knowledge gap and to support, inform, and inspire critical actions to manage and protect coral reefs, the Allen Coral Atlas combines high resolution satellite imagery, machine learning, and field data to produce globally consistent benthic and geomorphic maps of the world's coral reefs.
+By providing timely maps and monitoring technology, the initiative’s goal is to help stakeholders ranging from local communities to regional and national governments reach their conservation targets and improve management and monitoring of coral reefs.
+The multi-disciplinary partnership includes Vulcan Inc., in collaboration with Planet, University of Queensland, Arizona State University, the Nature Conservancy, and the National Geographic Society.
 Baseline maps have multiple uses, including: site selection of marine protected areas, planning of restoration activities, sustainable coastal development, and reef fisheries management.
-In order to validate and improve the Allen Coral Atlas, we are leveraging existing monitoring efforts of multiple on-the-ground organizations.
-In this workshop, we aim to reach a diverse audience to demonstrate how Atlas users can both contribute data and provide feedback to help improve products over time, and how the Atlas can support data-driven management, conservation and restoration for coral reefs at local, national, regional, and global scales.
-We are collaborating with networks of individuals and institutions who can be alerted when changes are detected (e.g., large-scale bleaching or sedimentation events; change detection components of the Atlas are in development).
-We will also introduce complementary innovative data visualization platforms intending to reach key audiences and decision-makers.
+In this workshop, we aim to reach a diverse audience to demonstrate how the Allen Coral Atlas can support data-driven management, conservation, and restoration for coral reefs at local, national, regional, and global scales.
+We have developed online courses to facilitate increased use and impact of the Atlas, and are collaborating with networks of individuals and institutions who can be alerted when changes are detected (e.g., large-scale bleaching or sedimentation events; these change detection components of the Atlas are in development).
 These information products aim to feed into global monitoring of coral status (e.g., GCRMN) and policy targets (e.g., CBD), supporting efforts to preserve and protect vulnerable reefs.